TalkWithTLS/TalkWithTLS/README.md

 # TalkWithTLS
-Sample Code for TLS usage and a lot more than that.
+Sample Code for [D]TLS usage and a lot more than that.
-- It has sample code to use OpenSSL and wolfSSL.
+- It has sample code to use TLS and DTLS from OpenSSL and wolfSSL.
-- And it has a python based automated test framework using Pytest to test OpenSSL
+- And it has a python based automated test framework using Pytest to test OpenSSL.
 - Finally a perf script to test various TLS implementations.

 ## 1. Installing Dependencies